 We’re living in unprecedented times.

 Unfortunately, it’s no different when it comes to the world of work.
-With the announcement of the government furlough scheme to help ease the burden on employers, many UK workers have found themselves in unchartered territory when it comes to their rights.
+With the government furlough scheme to help ease the burden on employers extended twice already (it’s currently due to end on 30 April 2021), many UK workers have found themselves in unchartered territory when it comes to their rights.

 So what is furlough?
 And how do you know whether you’re eligible to be furloughed or not?